 Concept art for designs of Orga varied extremely widely.
 Some designs were much more strongly Godzilla-like, others were more bio-mechanical in appearance to the point of not even having a mouth, while one design strongly resembles Legion.

 In the early 2000s, film studio Kadokawa-Daiei Pictures approached Toho with the proposal of a Gamera vs. Godzilla crossover film.
-In what might be one of the most unfortunate missed opportunities in monster film history, Toho rejected the offer, and Kadokawa-Daiei went on to make Gamera the Brave instead. note Gamera and Godzilla did crossover once or twice (depending on what you count as a "crossover) although never in a film, once in a live stage show at the Osaka World Fair for ten days in 1970 (two images of Godzilla and Gorosaurus alongside Gyaos survive, but apparently no pictures of Gamera), and second in the video game City Shrouded In Shadow, although the two never encounter one another or interact in the game (although characters from several different franchises appear, none of their scenes overlap).
+In what might be one of the most unfortunate missed opportunities in monster film history, Toho rejected the offer, and Kadokawa-Daiei went on to make Gamera the Brave instead. note Gamera and Godzilla did crossover once or twice (depending on what you count as a "crossover") although never in a film, once in a live stage show at the Osaka World Fair for ten days in 1970 (two images of Godzilla and Gorosaurus alongside Gyaos survive, but apparently no pictures of Gamera), and second in the video game City Shrouded in Shadow, although the two never encounter one another or interact in the game (although characters from several different franchises including Ultraman, Patlabor, and even Neon Genesis Evangelion appear, none of their scenes overlap).

 Additionally, Kaneko's other ideas for a Godzilla film included him fighting a mutated astronaut known as "M" and a separate one where he fights Kamacuras as Kaneko wanted to experiment with a completely CGI version of the giant mantis.